netpreme/coding_agents/coding_agents/isl_osl/README.md

 For Opus, a request is sent to Anthropic's backend - no vLLM or proxy.

+## Note
+After submitting a task to Claude code, it may send title-generation requests to vLLM before sending task related requests.
+These are independent to the task at hand, and have ~50 shared tokens with the system prompt, altering the actual workload prefix cache metrics.
+These are filtered using a proxy.

 ## Per-run output (`results/<stamp>/`)

 - `config.json` — overall run config (CLI args, serving config, resolved model, dataset name + counts, versions, GPU info)